karolinagrzeszkiewicz/client-server-chat/README.md

 The requested server is offline/The chat has ended.
 ```

-This time the server decided to leave the chat and go offline.

 ### Discussion

 In order to keep the server running while different clients enter and leave the server is split into processes: 1. a single parent process which 'keeps the server running' terminating connections, waiting for new connections etc. 2. child processes, with a new child process being launched every time the server connects to a new client in order to handle the chat with that client, and then terminated once the client leaves the chat.